Io (moon): Juno

 Io as seen by JunoCam on 3 February 2024.
 Its night side is illuminated by the reflected sunlight from Jupiter.

 The Juno spacecraft was launched in 2011 and entered orbit around Jupiter on 5 July 2016.
 Junos mission is primarily focused on improving our understanding of Jupiter's interior, magnetic field, aurorae, and polar atmosphere.
 Junos 54-day orbit is highly inclined and highly eccentric in order to better characterize Jupiter's polar regions and to limit its exposure to the planet's harsh inner radiation belts, limiting close encounters with Jupiter's moons.
 The closest approach to Io during the initial, prime mission occurred in February 2020 at a distance of 195,000 kilometers.
 Juno's extended mission, begun in June 2021, allowed for closer encounters with Jupiter's Galilean satellites due to Junos orbital precession.
 After a series of increasingly closer encounters with Io in 2022 and 2023, Juno performed a pair of close flybys on 30 December 2023, and 3 February 2024, both with altitudes of 1,500 kilometers.
 The primary goal of these encounters were to improve our understanding of Io's gravity field using doppler tracking and to image Io's surface to look for surface changes since Io was last seen up-close in 2007.

 During several orbits, Juno has observed Io from a distance using JunoCam, a wide-angle, visible-light camera, to look for volcanic plumes and JIRAM, a near-infrared spectrometer and imager, to monitor thermal emission from Io's volcanoes.
 JIRAM near-infrared spectroscopy has so far allowed for the coarse mapping of sulfur dioxide frost across Io's surface as well as mapping minor surface components weakly absorbing sunlight at 2.1 and 2.65 μm.

+Observations by the Jovian InfraRed Auroral Mapper (JIRAM) instrument aboard the Juno spacecraft during close flybys of Io between 2022 and 2024 confirmed ongoing volcanic activity at Amirani, Prometheus, Seth, Culann, Tvashtar, Daedalus, Kanehekili, Masubi, and Girru, in some cases suggesting eruption durations exceeding 45 years.
+A large active flow field approximately 130 by 40 kilometres in extent was detected to the northeast of Seth Patera, with no optical counterpart in Galileo-era imagery, indicating emplacement after 2001.
+A previously unrecognized site designated "Unknown 13", located at approximately 79°S, 60°E, displays a linear thermal feature roughly 100 kilometres in length with no associated landform visible in Voyager or Galileo maps.
+A very extensive new lava flow was observed in the south polar region at Illyrikon Regio, associated with a major outburst detected on 27 December 2024.